MicrosoftDocs/power-platform/power-virtual-agents/advanced-bot-framework-composer.md

 ![Bot Framework Composer main (root) dialog empty](media/Composer_Guidelines/Gd_BotReponses_main.png)

-- On the **Bot Responses** tab, the **All** section should be empty (that is, the **Common.lg** file should be empty).
+- On the **Bot Responses** tab, the **All** section should be empty (that is, the **common.lg** file should be empty).
 Having any assets there will result in validation errors and prevent you from publishing your Composer content to Power Virtual Agents.

 ![Bot Framework Composer main (root) dialog with no assets](media/Composer_Guidelines/Gd_BotReponses_all.png)